Legal IVF aspects introduction

 Like it was already said in the previous article the laws and legislation concerning IVF differ from country to country.
 To be able to seek out the best destination country a person has to have a grasp of the legal aspects around the world.
 IVF might be allowed in most corners of the Earth but using much of other procedures connected to it could be illegal in various countries.
 Sometimes it is not the matter of procedures but people undertaking them.
 For example a woman could be considered too old or a single person or homosexual couple could not be allowed to use IVF.
 In some countries a couple has to be married to be able to use IVF and so on.
 Here we will present a list of countries and the general regulations concerning the IVF treatment.

-Also if you wonder about legal matters concerning egg donation abroad you can read about it by clicking here.
+Also if you’re wondering about legal matters concerning egg donation abroad you can read about it in our article – Legal aspects of egg donation.

 There is no government body in the United States which directly regulates the assisted reproduction technologies.
 The fertility industry in US has a lot more freedom than other branches of medicine and health.
 This is because most of the research on infertility is not funded by the federal government of the USA.
 When it comes to regulations of medical specialities the infertility treatment and technologies is in the group of least submitted to those regulations.
 Ethical questions and standards can be freely defined by the physicians and researchers themselves.
 This means IVF and all procedures involved and other additional procedures like PGD, Surrogacy, egg and sperm donations are regulated by the policies of the clinics themselves.
 For a normal patient it means that he will be able to undergo most of the procedures available.
 There is however an exception – American government did not approve the “three parents” method and it is not allowed in the US.